 Mark trained and practised as an architect prior to focusing on the unique relationship between light and architecture.
-He was honoured as a Royal Designer for Industry in 2012, and is currently serving as Master of the Faculty of Royal Designers for Industry until 2022.
+He was honoured as a Royal Designer for Industry in 2012, and served as Master of the Faculty of Royal Designers for Industry from 2020 until 2022.

 Mark formed Speirs Major with Keith Bradshaw which grew out of Speirs and Major Associates.
 Speirs Major are recognised as being one of the world’s leading lighting design practices, using light and darkness to enhance the experience of the visual environment.